 Q. What about preparing time capsule photos?
 Can we just put in a CD/DVD or a thumb drive, or do we need to print them out, too?
 And, if we print them out, what paper do we use?
 What ink?

-When preparing time capsule photos, provide paper versions of your digital formats.
-Digital versions are small and cheap.
-It’s natural to want to include them.
-But paper versions are better, because those who open the capsule in the future need no separate device to read them.
+When preparing time capsule photos, provide paper versions of your digital formats, because those who open the capsule in the future need no separate or special device to read them.
 Our current media reading devices are likely to change within just a few years (remember VHS tapes?).
 To preserve either paper or digital items, see our archival supplies and preservation kits.

 Preparing time capsule photos – digital vs paper formats